Christmas gifts that help children in need. Shop Now →

 On This Page:

-Every year, sponsors and donors provide life-changing support for over 4,690 children and families in Cambodia.
+Every year, sponsors and donors provide direct life-changing support for roughly 4,690 children and families in Cambodia.

 Holt began caring for Cambodian children and families in the 1970s, first in refugee camps in neighboring Thailand where thousands of Cambodians fled to escape civil war and the brutal authoritarian rule of the Khmer Rouge regime.
 Not until two decades later, however, did we begin developing programs in Cambodia.
 Shortly afterward, in 1994, Holt had to suspend programs in response to ongoing instability.
-Returning in 2005, Holt now allies with sponsors and donors to help protect children at risk of trafficking and exploitation, provide the resources families need to rise above poverty, and help children thrive in the loving care of their families or join loving, permanent families via in-country adoption in Cambodia.
+Returning in 2005, Holt now allies with sponsors and donors to help protect and care for orphaned and vulnerable children, supply the resources families need to rise above poverty, provide temporary family-based alternative care, and help children thrive in the loving care of their families or join loving, permanent families via in-country adoption in Cambodia.

 Thousands of families migrate in search of work each year